Fraser Forster: 2019–20 (loan to Celtic)

 On 22 August 2019, it was being reported that Forster's former club Celtic had agreed a deal with Southampton for a season-long loan.
 There were three years left on Forster's contract with Southampton, but he had played just once for the club since December 2017.
 The loan move was confirmed later that evening.

 Forster was brought straight into the Celtic team, playing in their 3–1 win over Hearts on 25 August 2019.
 He had little to do until Hearts were awarded a penalty late in the second half.
 Forster saved Conor Washington's penalty kick, but the Hearts' player scored from the rebound.
 On 24 October 2019, Forster pulled off a last minute save from a Danilo Cataldi volley in a Europa League group stage match against S.S.
 Lazio (thus keeping the score to 2−1 to Celtic), following which the Italian newspaper La Gazzetta dello Sport called it the "miracle of extended time".

 On 8 December 2019, Forster played against Rangers in the League Cup Final at Hampden Park.
 With Rangers controlling the majority of the play throughout the match, Forster was called into action on many occasions.
 On 14 minutes, Ryan Jack struck a powerful 22-yard shot towards the top right of Celtic's goal, but Forster saved it at full stretch with his left palm.
 He made several other saves during the first half to keep Celtic level.
 Into the second half, a low ball was played from the left by Rangers across the Celtic goal; Joe Aribo looked set to tap it in at the far post, but Forster got a foot on it to clear.
 Rangers were awarded a penalty on 64 minutes: Alfredo Morelos took the kick for Rangers, but Forster dived low to his right to block it with his arms.
 Celtic won 1–0, and Forster was named Player of the Match.
 Manager Neil Lennon commented that "I've not seen a goalkeeping performance or goalkeeper like Fraser for a long time.
 In his first spell here, he did some incredible things and now he's doing it again in his second", adding that several of his saves were "world class".

 By March 2020, Celtic were 13 points clear in the league and well on the way to a ninth consecutive title: However, all professional football in Scotland was suspended later that month due to the COVID-19 pandemic in the United Kingdom.
 Celtic were confirmed as champions in May 2020 following a league board meeting the previous week where it was agreed that completing the full league campaign was unfeasible.
-This saw Forster win another league championship medal with Celtic, bringing his total honours to eight winner's medals in his two spells at the club.
+This saw Forster win another league championship medal with Celtic, bringing his total honours to eight winners medals in his two spells at the club.